 - take preliminary medical histories and vital signs for review by a dentist;

-- place and remove rubber dams, matrix bands, ligature ties and temporary separating devices;
+- place and remove rubber dams, matrix bands, ligature ties, temporary separating devices, temporary restorations, and temporary restorations;

 - remove orthodontic arch wires, periodontal dressings, and temporary cement (not including temporary fillings);